 Your next key consideration is the amount of time in which you intend to accomplish your purpose.
 Consider the depth, scope, and amount of information available on the topic you have in mind.
 In business situations, speeches or presentations vary greatly in length, but most often the speaker needs to get the message across as quickly as possible-for example, in less than five minutes.
-If you are giving a speech in class, it can be five to seven minutes, it could be 10 minutes, or it may be up to 15-20 minutes.
-In five to seven minutes, it would be impossible to tell your audience about the complete history of the Ford Mustang automobile.
+If you are giving a speech in class, it will typically be five to seven minutes; at most it may be up to ten minutes.
+In those ten minutes, it would be impossible to tell your audience about the complete history of the Ford Mustang automobile.
 You could, however, tell them about four key body style changes since 1965.
 If your topic is still too broad, narrow it down into something you can reasonably cover in the time allotted.
 For example, focus on just the classic Mustangs, the individual differences by year, and how to tell them apart.